DaveMcW/blueprint-train/README.md

 Shift-click uses 4 directions, the train preview uses 2 directions, and they don't merge correctly.

 Trains cannot travel through ghost trains, and manually building on top of ghost trains does not work. ([fixed in Factorio 0.17](https://forums.factorio.com/viewtopic.php?f=7&t=61842))

+Construction robots do not hover over blocked ghost trains.